Has repair of Sarawak’s dilapidated schools started? Go ask Masing, Chong tells CM | Borneo Post Online

 KUCHING: Sarawak Pakatan Harapan chief Chong Chieng Jen has taken Chief Minister Datuk Patinggi Abang Johari Tun Openg to task for claiming that the Finance Ministry had not kept its word to repair dilapidated schools in the state.

-“Before he starts making baseless statements, he should at least enquire with (Tan Sri) James Masing who is in-charge of the state’s Department of Works (JKR),” Chong said in a statement, after giving details of the Finance MInistry’s order for the work to commence.
+“Before he starts making baseless statements, he should at least enquire with (Tan Sri Datuk Amar Dr) James Masing who is in charge of the state’s Department of Works (JKR),” Chong said in a statement, after giving details of the Finance Ministry’s order for the work to commence.

-Abang Johari had said at a townhall session in Lundu on Sunday that the Federal government has yet to start works although the state has paid the first tranche of RM350 million out of an agreed sum of RM1 billion.
+Abang Johari had said at a townhall session in Lundu on Sunday that the federal government was yet to start works although the state had paid the first tranche of RM350 million out of an agreed sum of RM1 billion.

 Yesterday, Finance Minister Lim Guan Eng said his ministry had on August 5 issued a letter instructing the Education Ministry to carry out preliminary works on the project, three days before Sarawak paid the RM350 million.